 Let’s start with some definitions.

 Quality Assurance engineers aim to help create quality products.
 It’s not about finding bugs, not about simple testing.
 The main function of a QA engineer is to prevent defects, and therefore ensure the quality of the development process and its results.
-This is a broad statement, so in this article, I will try to cover a few specifics to help you understand the business value of QA.
+This is a broad statement, so in this article, I will try to cover a few specifics to help you understand what does QA stand for in business.

 Defect aka bug is a flawed piece of code that causes the system to fail to perform its required function.
 It doesn’t always mean that something doesn’t work.
 It may just work incorrectly.